Lionsberg/lionsberg-wiki/New Vision and Plan.md

 By continuing to implement and improve this plan, we can mobilize a global movement that overcomes the Meta Crisis, fosters diverse unity, and propels humanity towards a just, regenerative, and flourishing future for all.

+## High Level CPM Planning

+At the highest level, planning is accomplished by transforming the [[Strategy]] into a high level [[Critical Path]] schedule.

+This guides the overall understanding of the relative importance, timing, and sequencing of each component of the [[Program of Action]].

+## Quarterly 12 Week Plans

+The high level CPM is used to inform the development of more detailed 12 week plans of action, which are distributed across the array of groups to inform and align the Federation of key goals, milestones, and objectives.

+## 6 Week Look-Aheads

+The quarterly plans inform rolling 6 week look-ahead schedules, which document what happened last week, what is planned for the current week, and provide a rough glimpse of the coming 4 weeks.

+## 2 Week Plans

+Teams then execute and pulse on the basis of rapidly adapting 2 week plans, that lead towards the accomplishment of the quarterly objectives, which advance the [[Critical Path]] of the [[System Wide Master Plan]], which leads towards [[The Goal]].